sophiaponte/prefect-legacy/docs/core/concepts/execution.md

 ::: warning Caveats to modifying Prefect-supplied context Since Prefect uses some context internally to track metadata during the flow and task run logic, modifying Prefect-supplied context keys can have unintended consequences.
 It is recommended to generally avoid overriding the key names described in the API documentation.

-One exception to this is the timestamp related keys such as `prefect.context.today`.
+One exception to this is the timestamp related keys such as `prefectlegacy.context.today`.
 Users may wish to modify this context per flow run in order to implement "backfills", where individual flow runs execute on a subset of timeseries data.
 :::